 In 1761 the Commissioners gave permission for John’s son, William, to prepare for a voyage to Jamaica to trial the watch.
 The trial seemed to go well.
-On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting, so impressing the captain that he asked to buy their next timekeeper.
+On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting.
+This impressed the captain so much that he asked to buy their next timekeeper.

 The Harrisons and the Board of Longitude fall out

-It was back in England that trouble began.
+Back in England, trouble began.
 The Commissioners decided that the test had not been sufficient.
-This was the point when relations between the Harrisons and the Commissioners began to deteriorate.
+This was the point when relations between the Harrisons and the Commissioners deteriorated.
 Harrison’s friends and supporters began a propaganda campaign of newspaper articles, broadsheets and pamphlets.

 In the meantime, however, other methods had been coming to fruition.
-John Harrison had enjoyed twenty years as the only serious contender but by the 1760s two rival schemes had emerged that might challenge his claim.
+John Harrison had enjoyed twenty years as the only serious contender.
+By the 1760s two rival schemes had emerged that might challenge his claim.
 These were the use of lunar distances, and Jupiter’s satellites.
-Both would soon be put to test with H4.
+Both would soon be put to the test alongside H4.